Skip to content

 What to do in Naples

-Enjoy a stroll along the Lungomare, with its spectacular views of the bay and Castel dell'Ovo, and don't miss a traditional coffee in one of the city's historic cafés.
+Enjoy a stroll along the Lungomare, with its spectacular views of the bay and the Castel dell'Ovo, and be sure to enjoy a traditional coffee in one of the town's historic cafés.

 Neapolitan cuisine is a true emblem of the city; try the famous Neapolitan pizza in traditional pizzerias such as Da Michele or Sorbillo.